blolol/minecraft-mod-packs/packs/perkpack-4/README.md

 ### Helpful tips

-* **Optional mods:** When you start the game, a window will appear prompting you to select from a list of optional mods, such as Distant Horizons.
-Each time you launch the game, you'll have a few seconds to click a button to reconfigure the optional mods, so you can enable or disable any of them at any time.
 * **Borderless windowed mode:** In video settings, you can toggle "fullscreen" to "borderless", thanks to [Cubes Without Borders](https://modrinth.com/mod/cubes-without-borders).
 * **Shaders:** Press <kbd>o</kbd> to choose a shader pack, and <kbd>k</kbd> to toggle them on and off.
 * **Zooming:** Press <kbd>c</kbd> and use your mouse wheel to zoom using the [Ok Zoomer](https://modrinth.com/mod/ok-zoomer) mod.